Font size

 schwarz-weiß Foto zeigt Beetanlage im Hintergrund mittig der Löenbunnen mit Pergolen rechts und links

-Pergolenhof mit Löwenbrunnen, Rechte: Archiv Brandenburgisches Textilmuseum Forst (Lausitz)
+Pergolenhof mit Löwenbrunnen, Bildrechte: Archiv Brandenburgisches Textilmuseum Forst (Lausitz)

 The restaurant on Weir Island was the most important building in the park.
 For decades, the building with a characteristic half-timbered façade that was already erected back in 1910 remained a popular trip destination.
 Small rose beds were laid out in a geometric art nouveau style on the leased site to the north of Weir Island (Vorgelände).
 Model allotment gardens and worker housing show the sociopolitical commitment of the exhibition management and town administration.